Mikeultron/Operate-Library/README.md

 # Operate-Library
 Operate Library is an open source library project for all C# developers.
-Anyone can use this librart for free.
+Anyone can use this library for free.
 Anyone can donate some code to improve this library.

 # Steps